-There are times when they make me feel like I have no control of the time in between.
+There are times when they make me feel like I have no control over the time in between.

-It is like all eyes were on me and that unless I was completely unable to leave my bed, I would be judged for not pushing myself to catch up on everything that I had fallen behind on.
+It was like all eyes were on me, and unless I was completely unable to leave my bed, I would be judged for not pushing myself to catch up on everything that I had fallen behind on.

 The bad part about that way of thinking was that I wasn’t showing any love or consideration for myself.
-My life became a fulltime punishment.
-If I was in bed, I was being punished by my chronic illnesses.
+My life became a full-time punishment.
+If I was in bed, I was being punished for being chronically ill.

 Change of mind

-A day of planned rest may not always rejuvenate me physically, but it sure does wonder for my mental state.
-Rest days allow me to clear my head, to breathe, to remember that I will be of no use if I continue to run myself into the ground.
+A day of planned rest may not always rejuvenate me physically, but it sure does wonders for my mental state.
+Rest days allow me to clear my head, breathe, and remember that I will be of no use if I continue to run myself into the ground.

 I don’t know what the future holds.
 What I do know is that no matter what my chronic diseases decide to throw my way, no matter what new illnesses or injuries I accrue, I will never punish myself or my body the way that I did before.